Best ecommerce platforms for SMS

 It can be a busy, and overwhelming job running your ecommerce store.
 On any one day, you might be nurturing quality prospects, finding the right products to sell, converting and retaining paying customers, and managing supply disruptions or external issues.
 That’s why you want to find the right platform that will have the best choice of tech partners.

-SMS services have long been used by bricks and mortar businesses to create personalised customer service experience beyond the shop floor.
+SMS services have long been used by bricks and mortar businesses to create personalized customer service experience beyond the shop floor.
 It’s no surprise then that ecommerce businesses are adding it as a marketing channel to give customer communications that extra, special touch.

 SMS is the perfect communication tool to integrate into your ecommerce platform.
 Not only does it cut through the clutter with a 98% open rate, it has 8x the response rate of email.
 Its familiar, low-cost technology allows you to reach 3.5B people in the world today.
 You can even create automated workflows so you can set your broadcasts (reminders, promotions) and forget.